cakephp/docs/en/appendices/4-0-migration-guide.rst

   In 3.x it would generate condition like ``name = NULL`` in SQL which will always matches 0 rows, thus returning incorrect results.
 When comparing with ``null`` you must use the ``IS`` operator like ``['name IS' => null]``.
+* Stopping the ``Model.beforeSave`` event with a non-false, non-entity result will now raise an exception.
+This change ensures that ``Table::save()`` always returns an entity or false.

 Router
 ------